PictureElement/joblister/readme.txt

 = Features =

-* **Free and Open Source:** Collaborate to improve JobLister with the community.
+* **Free and Open Source:** Collaborate with the community to improve JobLister.
 * **Single Page Application with React:** Offers lightning-fast interactions and a seamless user experience.
 * **Versatile Job Listings Display:**
   * **Overview Mode:** List jobs with search and filter capabilities.
   * **Detail Mode:** View job details and apply directly.
 * **Efficient Job Search and Filter Functionality:** Narrow down job searches by keywords, categories, location, type, and experience.
+* **Enhanced URL Handling:** Sync filters and search queries with the URL for better bookmarking and sharing.
-* **Customization Settings:** Personalize the appearance and functionality with an intuitive settings page.
+* **Customization Settings:** Personalize appearance and functionality with an intuitive settings page.
 * **No Account Required:** Applicants can submit job applications without the need to log in, ensuring a user-friendly and accessible process.
 * **Convenient Pagination:** Navigate through job listings with ease.
-* **Sharable Links:** Share job listings with others through shareable links.
+* **Shareable Links:** Share job listings with others through shareable links.
 * **Application Form:** Apply easily using a form protected by Google reCAPTCHA.
 * **Responsive Design:** Ensures a seamless experience across all devices.
-* **RTL-Ready Design:** Supports Right-to-Left languages.
+* **RTL-Ready Design:** Supports right-to-left languages.

 == Installation ==

 = Install JobLister from within WordPress =

-1. Visit the 'Plugins' menu within your dashboard and select ‘Add New Plugin’.
+1. Visit the "Plugins" menu within your dashboard and select "Add New Plugin".
-2. Search for ‘JobLister’.
+2. Search for "JobLister".
 3. Install the JobLister plugin.
-4. Go to ‘After installation’ below.
+4. Go to "After installation" below.

 = Install JobLister manually =

-1. Upload the ‘joblister’ folder to the `/wp-content/plugins/` directory.
+1. Upload the "joblister" folder to the `/wp-content/plugins/` directory.
-2. Activate the JobLister plugin through the ‘Plugins’ menu within your dashboard.
+2. Activate the JobLister plugin through the "Plugins" menu within your dashboard.
-3. Go to ‘After activation’ below.
+3. Go to "After activation" below.

 = After installation =

-1. Visit the 'Plugins' menu within your dashboard and select 'Add New Plugin'.
+1. Visit the "Plugins" menu within your dashboard and select "Add New Plugin".
-2. Search for 'Radio Buttons for Taxonomies'.
+2. Search for "Radio Buttons for Taxonomies".
 3. Install and activate the Radio Buttons for Taxonomies plugin, a required dependency for JobLister to function correctly.
-4. Visit 'Settings > Radio Buttons for Taxonomies' within your dashboard, and select `jbls_category`, `jbls_experience_level`, `jbls_location`, and `jbls_type`.
+4. Visit "Settings > Radio Buttons for Taxonomies" within your dashboard, and select `jbls_category`, `jbls_experience_level`, `jbls_location`, and `jbls_type`.
 Then, save your changes.
-6. [Sign up for a Google reCAPTCHA API key pair](http://www.google.com/recaptcha/admin) for your site, choosing 'reCAPTCHA v2, Invisible'.
+6. [Sign up for a Google reCAPTCHA API key pair](http://www.google.com/recaptcha/admin) for your site, choosing "reCAPTCHA v2, Invisible".
 Note down the API Site Key.
-7. Visit 'Jobs > Settings' within your dashboard and enter the noted reCAPTCHA API Site Key.
+7. Visit "Jobs > Settings" within your dashboard and enter the noted reCAPTCHA API Site Key.
 8. Take a few minutes to adjust the rest of the settings to your liking.
 9. Insert the [jbls_jobs] shortcode on any page.
 10. You're done!